top of page

 Places to stay

-There are lots of cool places to stay in
+There are so many cool places to stay in

 Places to eat in Marrakesh